MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 ## What is PlatyPS?

 PlatyPS is an [open-source][platyps-repo] tool that started as a _hackathon_ project to make the creation and maintenance of MAML easier.
-PlatyPS documents the syntax of the parameter sets and the individual parameters for each cmdlet in your module.
-The PlatyPS creates structured [Markdown][] files that contain the syntax information.
+PlatyPS documents the syntax of parameter sets and the individual parameters for each cmdlet in your module.
+PlatyPS creates structured [Markdown][] files that contain the syntax information.
 It can't create descriptions or provide examples.

 PlatyPS creates placeholders for you to fill in descriptions and examples.
-After adding the required information, use PlatyPS compiles the Markdown files into MAML files.
+After adding the required information, PlatyPS compiles the Markdown files into MAML files.
 PowerShell's help system also allows for plain-text conceptual help files (about topics).
 PlatyPS has a cmdlet to create a structured Markdown template for a new _about_ file, but these `about_*.help.txt` files must be maintained manually.

-You can include the MAML and TXT help files with your module.
-Or you can use PlatyPS to compile the help files into a CAB package that can be hosted for updateable help.
+You can include the MAML and Text help files with your module.
+You can also use PlatyPS to compile the help files into a CAB package that can be hosted for updateable help.

 ## Get started using PlatyPS